kevinyswong/kevinyswong.github.io/index.md

   ultimately resolve in the outcome of the person.
 It may be that the person's environment informs many opportunities or privations which enable more good than evil, or the other way around.
-One maxim from La Rochefoucauld, who meditated on the deceptions of man to others and also to himself, can perhaps be applied through a hopeful angle: "Circumstances reveal our virtues and our vices, like light reveals objects."
+One maxim from La Rochefoucauld, who meditated on the man's deceptions to others and also to himself, can perhaps be applied through a hopeful angle: "Circumstances reveal our virtues and our vices, like light reveals objects."